Tibetan Settlements Around Bylakuppe

 If you are sportiest, it is a great place to begin.
 You could start from behind the Rameshwarna temple, and relax at a refreshing pond halfway up the falls.
 Then, if you are some strange sort of enthusiastic trekker and have some spare RBC (the leeches demand that), carry on to the top.

-36 Kms from Madikeri.
-Built in the Kerala style at the confluence of three rivers(the Cauvery, the Kannika and the Sujyothi), this temple houses a variety of smaller shrines dedicated to various gods.
+36 kms from Madikeri, the Bhagamandala Temple is built in the Kerala style at the confluence of three rivers(the Cauvery, the Kannika and the Sujyothi).
+This temple houses a variety of smaller shrines dedicated to various Gods.

-the birthplace of the sacred river Cauvery, is located 44 km from Madikeri, on the slopes of Brahmagiri Hill.
-Besides being a pilgrimage center, Talacauvery is known for its natural beauty.
+Talacauvery, the birthplace of the sacred river Cauvery, is located 44 kms from Madikeri, on the slopes of Brahmagiri Hill.
+Besides being a pilgrimage center.
+Talacauvery is known for its natural beauty.

-is a breathtakingly beautiful island off the state highway, 2 km from Kushalanagar town and 28km from Madikeri.
-The 64-acre island, surrounded by walking across a hanging bridge.
+Nisargadhama is a breathtakingly beautiful island off the state highway, 2 kms from Kushalanagar town and 28 kms from Madikeri.
+The 64 acre island, surrounded by walking across a hanging bridge.

 At the Dubare a visitor can spend hours simply watching Elephants and of course, learning more about them.
 A trained Naturalist is at hand to explain the various aspects of Elephant history, ecology and biology.
 The visitor can not only observe and learn but also participate in various activities involving Elephants.
 Dubare is the place for you where you can get a trip for fun as well as real adventure.

-Around 6kms from the madikere kushalnagar road is the harangi dam.
-The harangi river forms a huge reservoir that is a perfect place for a picnic and a drive.
+Around 6 kms from the Madikeri, Kushalnagar Road is the Harangi Dam.
+The Harangi River forms a huge reservoir that is a perfect place for a picnic and a drive.